tatmanblue/corn-theory.pub/README.md

 ## Format/Platforms
 Unity Game.
 RPG/Open world style play in a modern setting.
 For Windows, MacOS, Linux

+## Access to the Code
+An NDA is required to view the materials including game design documentations and code.
+If you wish to view this material, please contact me.

 ## Assets
 Built with Unity 2021.03 LTS